nayafia/lemonade-stand/README.md

 #### Pros

 * Few strings attached
-* Can be easier for an individual to legally manage via, ex.
-[Kickstarter](https://kickstarter.com/)
+* Can be easier for an individual to legally manage via, e.g. [Kickstarter](https://kickstarter.com/)

 #### Cons